 The cybersecurity landscape will continue to explode with new threats, and unfortunately, there is no fail-proof solution to 100% protect you.
 The best posture to adopt is one that detects and reacts appropriately through a combination of vulnerability identification, prevention techniques, and quick identification and resolution when something does occur.
 And since most firms don’t have the bandwidth or experience to maintain a healthy security posture, oftentimes they find themselves far from the ideal situation, exposing their firms to risk as well as creating complex compliance issues.

-A managed security solution helps bridge the gap.
+A MDR solution helps bridge the gap.
 It enables organizations to take a strategic, risk-based approach to protection against the attacks we are seeing day in and day out.
-An ideal managed security solution includes a consistent and continuous focus on the security basics, including understanding the data being protected, maintaining an effective vulnerability program, continually updating key systems, maintaining secure configurations, and closely monitoring for suspicious activity.
+An ideal MDR solution includes a consistent and continuous focus on the security basics, including understanding the data being protected, maintaining an effective vulnerability program, continually updating key systems, maintaining secure configurations, and closely monitoring for suspicious activity.
 No matter what type of cybersecurity threat you’re concerned about, detection and appropriate reaction are key.